TeselaGen/ve-sequence-parsers-DEPRECATED/README.md

 ##Bio Parsers
 This repo contains a set of parsers to convert between datatypes through a generalized JSON format.

 Use the following files to convert to a generalized JSON format:
 ```
-FastaToJSON
+fastaToJson
-GenbankToJSON
+genbankToJson
-JbeiseqToJSON
+jbeiseqToJson
-SbolOrJbeiSeqXMLToJSON
+sbolOrJbeiseqToJson
-anyToJSON    //this handles any of the above file types based on file extension
+anyToJson    //this handles any of the above file types based on file extension
 ```

 Use the following file(s) to convert from a generalized JSON format back to a specific format:
 ```
-JSONToGenbank
+jsonToGenbank
 ```

 The generalized JSON format looks like:
 ```
-{
+var generalizedJsonFormat = {
     "size" : 25,
     "sequence" : "asaasdgasdgasdgasdgasgdasgdasdgasdgasgdagasdgasdfasdfdfasdfa",
     "circular" : true,